1100011Dawg/Obsidian_Dawson/School/IB History/history of the amircas/Unit 4.md

 One word/sentence answer to the question:
  - yes
 Set context / give background:
  - Though in the United States the indigenous people of that lands right took a turn for the worse, the general improvemnt in canada and other American countries make up for this.
-For example in canda the red paper was estabilised in 1970, the affected the suposed patriation of the Canadian constitution. and
+For example in canda the red paper was estabilised in 1970, the affected the suposed patriation of the Canadian constitution. and in 1992 there was an amendmentestablsied o show that mexico is a multicultural society.
+This is addtionally in contrast to direct violent action
 Write out claims you would use to address this question followed by a list of concrete evidence you can use to address the question:
  -
 Your analysis (bullet point this):